casid/jte/DOCUMENTATION.md

 TemplateEngine templateEngine = TemplateEngine.createPrecompiled(ContentType.Html);
 ```

-This way the templates are loaded from the application class loader.
+This way, the templates are loaded from the application class loader.
 See [this issue](https://github.com/casid/jte/issues/62) for additional information.

 ### Using the application class loader (since 1.2.0)

-When using this method the precompiled templates are bundled within your application jar file.
+When using this method, the precompiled templates are bundled within your application jar file.
 The plugin generates `*.java` files for all jte templates during Maven's `GENERATE_SOURCES` phase.
 Compilation of the templates is left to the Maven Compiler plugin.

 While this provides you with a nice self-containing jar, it has some limitations: